by Lady H

 His Kiss - Part Seven

-Thursday evening, Henry dresses in her favourite jeans, a cute, light blue camisole, and her favourite low top converse.
+Thursday evening, Henry dresses in her favourite jeans, a blue stripey t-shirt and black low top converse.
 For once she's left her hair down, letting it hang down her back in loose curls.
-Putting the finishing touches to her makeup, she hears Darcy's car pull up outside, and Darcy clattering down the garden path in heels to ring the front door bell.
+Putting the finishing touches to her minimal makeup, she hears Darcy's mum's car pull up outside, and Darcy clomp down the garden path in heeled boots to ring the front door bell.

 “Henrietta!
 Darcy's here!”
 Her mum yells up the stairs.

 “Yeah, I know, Mum!
 I'll just be a minute!”
-Henry yells back.
+Henry shouts back.
 Looking out of the window at the darkened October sky, Henry notices that the heavy night clouds have bought a light rain shower with them as they have rolled in.
-She quickly grabs her coat off the sofa, picked up her bag with her phone and purse in, and runs down the stairs.
+She quickly grabs a jumper from her chest of drawers, picks up her phone and purse, and runs down the stairs.

 “Hey, Darcy, you excited?”
 Excited was an understatement, her friend is literally jumping up and down.
 Darcy looks stunning as usual.
 Her dark hair has been straightened, falling in a sleek curtain to her shoulders.
-She'd gone for the smoky make up look – black smudged eyeliner that made her pale blue eyes stand out, which she'd paired with a lacy black dress and chunky heeled boots.
-It was definitely over the top for the cinema, but Darcy can somehow dress up and then make it look casual at the same time.
-Henry also doesn’t fail to notice Darcy’s lack of a coat; in just a few days the weather had officially turned for good.
+She'd gone for the smoky make up look – black smudged eyeliner that made her pale blue eyes stand out, which she'd paired with a lacy black dress, tights, and a oversized leather jacket.
+It was definitely over the top for the cinema, but Darcy could somehow dress up and make it look casual at the same time.

-Henry smiles at just how different their styles are.
-Whenever they go out shopping they always get strange looks – from the outside they look like the strangest pair.
-Darcy in her outrageous eye-catching costumes and stunning beauty; Henry in plain clothes and preferring to stay in the background, out of the limelight.
+Henry smiles at just how different their styles are; from the outside they look like the strangest pair.
+Darcy in her outrageous eye-catching costumes and stunning beauty; Henry in plain clothes, preferring to stay in the background, out of the limelight.

-“Slow down, Henry you know I can't walk well in these heels!”
-Darcy gasps, climbing into the front seat next to her mum and brushing the raindrops off of her black dress.
-“So who did you invite to the cinema then?”
-She asks Henry, clipping in her seat belt and turning to look at Henry.
+Darcy brushes the raindrops off of her jacket.
+“So who did you end up inviting?”
+She asks, clipping in her seat belt and turning to look at Henry.

 Satisfied, Darcy turns back to the front, reaching to turn on the radio and turning up the volume when she recognises the song.